ROCm/TransferBench/docs/install/build_from_source.rst

 Building TransferBench from source
 ===================================

-First, install the following required dependencies.
+To build TransferBench from source, install the following required dependencies first:

 Required dependencies
 ======================